jamesdew12/mpc/README.md

-On taking on this project I had done previous work in Django as shown on my CV, my best project being my final group project at Makers.
-However I hadn’t spent much time on it recently because I’ve just been playing around in a sea of different technologies.
+On taking on this project I had done previous work in Django as shown on my CV, my best project being my final group project at Makers https://github.com/jamesdew12/tweet_mood.
+However I hadn’t spent much time on it recently because I’ve just been playing around in a sea of different technologies trying stuff in node, swift, java and ruby.

 Firstly I managed to get the project to a level where you can create a recipe and see them all in order.
 I spent some time getting myself familiar with the Django rest framework but It was fun.